 “En plein air” literally means “outdoors” in French and is without a doubt the best way to exchange vows with your loved one.
 The rural French countryside is bursting with unspoiled woodland, rolling green hills and peaceful lakeside spots which are perfect for an intimate outdoor elopement in France.

 Bastides are fortified towns and villages built in the medieval era and mostly found in the Dordogne region.
 Many of these bastide towns are now listed among the ‘most beautiful villages in France’.
-Usually built on a hill, these medieval villages offer unrivaled views of the French countryside & wonderful places to elope!
+Usually built on a hill, these medieval villages offer unrivaled views of the French countryside and wonderful places for micro weddings!

 Churches & abbeys

 Predominantly a Catholic country, France is rich with historic abbeys and churches where you can tie the knot.
 If you're dreaming of a religious ceremony, then eloping to France in a quirky hilltop chapel is a wonderful way to make your commitments to each other.
 Church of England weddings can also be organised.